Statement of Intent

 Children and staff travelling from abroad

 - Anyone travelling to England following trips abroad must adhere to current travel legislation.
-Parents/carers should consider the impact on their childs learning if they have to quarantine or isolate on return.
+Parents/carers should consider the impact on their child’s learning if they must quarantine or isolate on return.